-Pilgrim Places of Pen Llŷn, North Wales
+Pilgrim Places of Pen Llŷn, North Wales (one place remaining)

 Monday April 30th - Friday May 4th

 £375 for single occupancy, discounted to £345 for a shared room.

 ".......
 In cities that have outgrown their promise people are becoming pilgrims again, if not to this place, then to the recreation of it in their own spirits...."

 These lines are from "The moon in Llyn" by RS Thomas, who was inspired by the landscape of the Llŷn Peninsula in North Wales.
 Where we too can be pilgrims again, coming from our towns and cities to journey to the ancient places and recreate for ourselves new spiritual depths.

 This is holy ground.
 For centuries people of faith have journeyed along the peninsula towards the farthest point west and the setting sun, in hope of reaching the sacred island of Bardsey (Enlli in Welsh) 'the island of resurrection'.
 A 'thin place' between heaven and earth.
 In more recent times regarded as a place of restoration, renewal, recovery.
 All being well with a fair wind and tides in our favour, we will visit during this holiday.

 The ancient pilgrim churches and wells that we will visit are built of stones infused with the prayers of the past, still standing to offer sanctuary, peace and healing to the world-weary traveller.